 For the Soup:

-- In the same pot over medium-high heat, add the olive oil, carrots, onion, and celery.
+- In the same pot over medium-high heat, add the olive oil, carrots, onion, celery, and garlic.
 Cook stirring frequently, until the vegetables are tender, about 6 minutes.

 - Add the broth, salt, and pepper and bring to a boil.
 Stir in the pasta and meatballs.